-Competent administrative agencies and operators are taking, in addition to statutory measures, the above-mentioned risk-mitigating measures against these risks.
+Competent authorities and operators are taking, statutory measures as a matter of course, the above-mentioned risk-mitigating measures against these risks.

 However, the level of these efforts differs from one operator to the next, and operators taking ineffective risk-mitigating measures corresponding to their risks may face an increased risk of misuse for ML/TF, and influence the risk for the business category as a whole.